-- Interlude: Representing Graphs by Edge Lists
+- Maximum Flow

 - Flow Algorithms

+- Ford-

+- Karp

+- Dista

-- Ford-Fulkerson Edmonds-Karp Dinics Faster
+- Faster

+- Algorithms

 - Bipartite Matching

 - Min Cut

 - Related Problems

 - Example Problems

 - The dual of max flow. - Given a graph with a source, a sink and edge weights, find the set of edges with the smallest sum of weights that needs to be removed to disconnect the source from the sink. - In a directed graph, define a s-t cut to be a partition of the vertices into two sets, one containing the source s, the other containing the sink t.
 The capacity of such a cut is defined to be the sum of capacities of edges going from the source partition to the sink partition.
 The min cut is the minimum capacity of all s-t cuts.